I want you to imagine a world where the Bible, as we know it, has been taken away. It is, perhaps, the year 2050 AD.

-And so once the new life narrative has been set by primary education, in conjunction with the government complex, it's an easy matter for this to be unilaterally affirmed by big tech and the constant repetition of this message by the news media for the serious manner of repeating this kind of propaganda, that there is no God, that the Bible is not really worth anything, and also repeated by the entertainment industry, who dress up the lies so they can be swallowed whole as diversion or emotional comfort, and of course the lies continue to be peddled to the next generation through the corrupted university system.
+Once the new life narrative has been set by the primary education and government complex, it is an easy matter for this to be unilaterally affirmed by Big Tech and repetition of the message by the news media (for the serious manner of repeating the propaganda) and also repeated by the entertainment industry who dress up the lies so they can be swallowed whole as diversion or emotional comfort… and the lies peddled to the next generation through the corrupted university system.

-In this regard, the embedded chips were programmed in such a way that they would not receive or transfer or store any material that would be taken from the Bible.
-Now, this would be a close version of the utopian and godless world dreamed up in John Lennon, singer, songwriter with the 20th-century band called The Beatles.
+- In this regard, the embedded chips were programmed in such a way that they would not receive, transfer or store any material taken from the Bible.

-This song, very popular even to this day all over the world.
-In his lyrics, Lennon posits the idea that a peaceful, united, prosperous global community of mankind would only be possible if we remove the idea of God and the practice of religion.
-That's his point.
-His implicit suggestion is that belief in God, and by extension, the manufacture and sustainment of religion by the single greatest resource of religion, which is the Bible, all of this should be eliminated.
-The logic is simple.
-No God, no war.
-Therefore, no Bible, no God, no war.
-That was his plea.
+In his lyrics, Lennon posits the idea that a peaceful, united, prosperous global community of mankind will only be possible if we remove the idea of God and the practice of religion.
+His implicit suggestion is that belief in God (and by extension the manufacture and sustainment of religion by the single greatest resource of religion – which is the Bible) should be eliminated.

-Imagine living in a world like the one I have just described, a world of dazzling communication technology, but one that had successfully managed to suppress the access to and the spread of God's printed Word.
-In such a world, believers would need to carry with them the essential message of the Bible in an extremely abbreviated format.
-In other words, they'd have to do it in just simple human memory since, as I mentioned before, the embedded data chips could not accept or retain Bible verses.
-You'd have to do it old-school way, just from memory.
+Imagine living in a world like the one I have just described?
+A world of dazzling communication technology but one that had successfully managed to suppress the access to and spread of God's printed Word!
+In such a world, believers would need to carry with them the essential message of the Bible in an extremely abbreviated format (that is simple human memory) since, as I mentioned before, the embedded DATA CHIPS could not accept or retain Bible verses.

 In the beginning God created the heavens and the earth.